CandlePlatforms/devdocs/docs/develop/ethereum-polygon/plasma/erc721/withdraw-start-many.md

 id: withdraw-start-many
 title: withdrawStartMany
 keywords:
-- 'plasma client, erc721, withdrawStartMany, polygon, sdk'
+- 'plasma client, erc721, withdrawStartMany, candle, sdk'
 description: 'Get started with maticjs'
 ---

 # withdrawStartMany

-`withdrawStartMany` method can be used to initiate the withdraw process which will burn the multiple token on polygon chain.
+`withdrawStartMany` method can be used to initiate the withdraw process which will burn the multiple token on candle chain.

 ```
 const erc721Token = plasmaClient.erc721(<root token address>);